We may earn a commission when you click on the affiliate links in this post.

 Frequently Asked Questions

-Storing Creamed Corn
+Storing and Reheating Creamed Corn

 Once the corn has cooled down to room temperature, place the leftovers in an airtight container.
 Store in the fridge for 5 to 7 days.
-This will be the best creamed corn recipe you have ever made!

 When ready to reheat, place in a large skillet, a microwaveable bowl, or a slow cooker to slowly reheat until warmed through.